howl-editor/howl/lib/ext/lgi/README.md

 See examples in samples/ directory.
 Documentation is available in doc/ directory in markdown format.
-Process it with your favorite markdown processor if you want to read it in HTML.
+Process it with your favorite Markdown processor if you want to read it in HTML.

+## Credits

+List of contributors, in no particular order:

+- Uli Schlachter
+- Jasper Lievisse Adriaanse
+- Ildar Mulyukov
+- Nils Nordman
+- Ignas Anikevicius
+- Craig Barnes

+Many other people contributed to what lgi is today, in many forms - writing patches, reporting bugs, packaging for distributions, providing ideas, spreading a word...  *Many thanks to all of you!*

 ## History

+### 0.7.0 (23-Feb-2013)

+ - New feature - subclassing.
+Allows creating GObject subclasses and implementing their virtual methods in Lua.
+ - cairo: add support for most 1.12-specific cairo features
+ - cairo: create hierarchy for Pattern subclasses
+ - cairo: assorted small cairo bugfixes
+ - samples: add GDBus client example
+ - samples: add GnomeKeyring example
+ - samples: GTK: offscreen window demos
+ - samples: libsoup simple http server example
+ - platforms: added support for darwin/macosx platform
+ - platforms: additional fixes for OpenBSD
+ - build: Makefiles now respect `CFLAGS` and `LDFLAGS` env vars values
+ - build: Add Lua version option into Makefile
+ - fix: custom ffi enum/flags handling
+ - fix: more exotic callback-to-Lua marshalling scenarios
+ - fix: do not allow GTK+ and gstreamer to call setlocale() - this might break Lua in some locales
+ - fix: small adjustments, fixes and additions in Gtk override
+ - fix: tons of other small fixes

 ### 0.6.2 (25-Jun-2012)
  - Avoid unexpected dependency on cairo-devel, cairo-runtime is now enough
- - Make set_resident() more robust and fix stack leak for lua5.2 case, avoid useless warning when set_resident() fails (to accomodate for static linking case).
+ - Make `set_resident()` more robust and fix stack leak for Lua 5.2 case, avoid useless warning when `set_resident()` fails (to accomodate for static linking case).
- - Fix small memory leak (mutex) which occured once per opened lua_State using lgi.
+ - Fix small memory leak (mutex) which occured once per opened `lua_State` using lgi.

 ### 0.6.1 (19-Jun-2012)
- - objects and structs: actually implement '_type' property as documented
+ - objects and structs: actually implement `_type` property as documented
  - tests: Fix regression tests for less common platforms
  - Pango: Add a few missing overrides
- - cairo: Fix Context:user_to_device() family of methods.
+ - cairo: Fix `Context:user_to_device()` family of methods.
  - GStreamer: Add support for transfer!=none for input objects.
 This is needed to avoid leaks caused by strange usage of transfer annotations of gstreamer-0.10
  - GStreamer: Add more missing overrides
  - GStreamer: Fix and improve samples
- - Various fixes for usecase when lua context with loaded lgi is closed and opened again
+ - Various fixes for usecase when Lua context with loaded lgi is closed and opened again
- - Gtk: Add missing Gtk.Builder:connect_signals() override
+ - Gtk: Add missing `Gtk.Builder:connect_signals()` override

 ### 0.6 (22-May-2012)
 - Add cairo bindings, cairo sample and finish some gtk-demo parts